 3. Sibling bullying

 Sibling bullying is another harmful problem that many parents don’t recognize.
-They assume that a little rough-housing or poking fun is a normal part of the sibling dynamic—but often, it gets out of hand and one sibling is bullied.
+They assume that a little rough-housing or poking fun is a normal part of the sibling dynamic—but often, it gets out of hand and one sibling starts being bullied.
 Sibling bullying can affect self-esteem and cause emotional problems like hopelessness, loneliness, and even depression.
-These, then can cause a child to struggle in school, as they aren’t able to focus on their work.
+This can then cause a child to struggle in school, as they aren’t able to focus on their work.

 Show Your Child Love and Support: 4 Tips

 If your family is confronted with a difficult challenge, communicating with your child is key.
 While you don’t have to go into detail about the problem at hand, you also shouldn’t keep them in the dark.
 For example, if you and your partner are divorcing, clearly communicate this to your child and then focus on supporting them through the transition to come.
 Once you’ve addressed the problem at hand, the best thing you can do is show your child endless love and support.
 Here are a few tips for doing so:

 1. Make physical contact.

 One of the best ways to show your child continued love is by making physical contact.
 Hug them, kiss them, tickle them, high-five them, snuggle with them on the couch.
 They’ll feel your love come through.